wheatgreaser/wheatgreaser.github.io/apiing.md

 lads and gentlewomen, there is a problem. i cant follow the tutorial anymore. they use ORMs :(
 so im going to follow the docs. fortunately the docs are pretty good.

+JESUS FUCKING CHRIST.
+WHAT THE FUCK?
+WHY IS SECURITY SO CONVOLUTED OMFG IM DYING. wafnjadsnflsndfg. i dont like this, im just going to follow the tutorial. hashing rehashing jwt token esdbf kjsb i dont know its so fucking fasldnfljnsdfkn. ok. pivoting. i'm going to pivot. im going to learn orm, and just follow the fucking tutorial.